fermyon/developer/content/spin/v2/cli-reference.md

 OPTIONS:
         --build                 For local apps, specifies to perform `spin build` before running the application [env: SPIN_ALWAYS_BUILD=]
-        --cache-dir <CACHE_DIR>    Cache directory for downloaded components and assets --direct-mounts         For local apps with directory mounts and no excluded files, mount them directly instead of using a temporary directory -e, --env <ENV>             Pass an environment variable (key=value) to all components of the
+        --direct-mounts         For local apps with directory mounts and no excluded files, mount them directly instead of using a temporary directory -e, --env <ENV>             Pass an environment variable (key=value) to all components of the